-All Proposed activities must be documented in the Project Description.
-Statements from individuals providing assistance or collaboration to the project who are identified and whose role is discussed in the Project Description as must follow NSF PAPPG, Chapter II.C.2.d.iv.
+All proposed activities must be documented in the Project Description.
+Statements from individuals whose role is discussed in the Project Description as providing assistance or collaboration to the project must follow the NSF PAPPG, Chapter II.C.2.d.iv.
 No other letters will be accepted.
 Inclusion of other letters will be cause for return without review.

-Cost Basis.
+Cost Basis

-Quotes, estimates or price lists that verify the basis for budget estimates for any capital equipment, contracted, or consultant services.
+Quotes, estimates or price lists that verify the basis for budget estimates for any capital equipment and contracted or consultant services.
 These may include plans, drawings, or other graphical content provided with those estimates.

-Authorities.
+Authorities

-Memoranda of Understanding, Permits, Licenses, Agreements, or other documents as appropriate that demonstrate that the awardee institution has the appropriate authority to carry out proposed activities on property or resources owned by other organizations.
+Memoranda of Understanding, permits, licenses, agreements, or other documents as appropriate that demonstrate that the awardee institution has the appropriate authority to carry out proposed activities on property or resources owned by other organizations.
 For example, permits allowing a university to improve a facility on federally owned land.